numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 measurements that depend on parameters like the programming language, coding style, machine used to run the experiment, etc., that are difficult or impractical to control.
 If however algorithm internal computations dominate wall-clock time in a practical application, comparative runtime results *in number of function evaluations* can usually be adapted *a posteri* to reflect the practical scenario.
+This hold also true for a speed up from parallelization.

 .. [#] A variable which lives on a ratio scale has a meaningful zero, allows for division, and can be taken to the logarithm in a meaningful way.